 Good for: Professional entrepreneurs looking to host large webinars with plenty of tools.

-Features: GoToMeeting offers two video solutions for your webinar needs: GoToMeeting and GoToWebinar.
+Features: GoToMeeting offers two video solutions for your free webinar needs: GoToMeeting and GoToWebinar.
 The former offers a free 14-day trial period that includes screen sharing, recording, and hosting for up to 50 participants.

 GoToWebinar offers a free 7-day trial period that allows you to host only 10 attendees.
 However, the features are much more tailored for webinars, including automated emails and pre-recorded webinars.